Vincenzo1208/Smart_Todo_List/README.md

 ## 🙏 Acknowledgments

 - **Supabase** for providing the backend infrastructure
-- **OpenAI** for AI integration inspiration
+- **React** community for excellent tooling
 - **Tailwind CSS** for the design system
 - **Framer Motion** for smooth animations
-- **React** community for excellent tooling

 ---

-**Note**: This is a technical demonstration project showcasing full-stack development skills with AI integration.
-The AI features are simulated for demonstration purposes but follow real-world patterns that can be easily integrated with actual AI services.
+**Assignment Submission**: This project demonstrates full-stack development skills with AI integration, meeting all requirements for intelligent task management with context-aware features.

+## 📞 Contact

+For any questions or support, please reach out via the assignment submission form or email.